 The Group entered into offsetting agreements with its suppliers whereby the Group sells subdivision land and condominium units in exchange for the delivery of the equivalent value of construction materials or services in accordance with specifications stated in the purchase orders and as stated in the bid proposal.
-The value of materials and services received to date is recorded as "Offsetting payable" until the criteria for revenue recognition are met.
+The fair value of materials and services incurred to date is recorded under "Accounts Payable" until the criteria for revenue recognition are met.
+These liabilities under offsetting arrangements amounted to ₱893.27 million and ₱771.99 million as of December 31, 2017 and 2016, respectively.